 Are you ready to get the guys together again?
-If you're in need of a guys weekend away (or hoping for a longer getaway with friends) and the time is right for your group, plan a trip to North Myrtle Beach.
+If you're in need of a guys' weekend away (or hoping for a longer getaway with friends) and the time is right for your group, plan a trip to North Myrtle Beach.

-With a variety of things to do and more than 15,000 accommodations options (ranging from spacious condos and charming villas to oceanfront homes), you’re sure to find something everyone will enjoy!
+With a variety of things to do and more than 15,000 accommodation options (ranging from spacious condos and charming villas to oceanfront homes), you’re sure to find something everyone will enjoy!
 We’ve rounded up five of the most popular things to do in North Myrtle Beach on a guys’ weekend.
 So, what are you waiting for?
 Start packing your bags, and don't forget your secure face coverings!

 FEEL THE ADRENALINE RUSH

 Have a group full of thrill-seekers?
 North Myrtle Beach is home to several activities that are sure to get your heart racing.
 One of the area’s most popular attractions is Shark Wake Park, where you can wakeboard without a boat.
 Yes . . . without a boat!
 Shark Wake Park uses a state-of-the-art cable system to pull wakeboarders.
 It’s one of the easiest systems to learn on, but will challenge more advanced riders with ramps and rails.
 Once you’ve worked up an appetite, grab a snack (and a cold craft beer) at the Shark Shack, Shark Wake Park’s viewing area, while you watch your friends perfect their ride.